 Now fitting these runs into your schedule shouldn’t be too much of a problem, especially if you have the time to run at least three times a week.
 For me, typically when running with the Running Room it would be Tempo runs on a Wednesday evening, followed by a Speed session on Thursday, and then after a couple of days to recover, either a steady run on Saturday morning (either at parkrun, or just around home) and/or a long slow run on the Sunday morning.

-Thank you for reading this article, while I am new to Medium, it is my goal to post more frequently about my journey, running as well as how it ties to mental health.
+Thank you for reading this article.
+It is my goal to post more frequently about my journey, running as well as how it ties to mental health.